NET WORTH: Unknown

-FUNDING AREAS: Education & Youth, Environment & Civil Space
+FUNDING AREAS: Education & Youth, Environment & Civic Space

-OVERVIEW: Mike Messner and his wife Jenny established the Speedwell Foundation, which funds up to 30 study-abroad scholarships each year for high school students in central Pennsylvania, and focuses on restoring and expanding public parks and green spaces in the nation's cities.
+OVERVIEW: Mike Messner and his wife Jenny established the Speedwell Foundation, which funds study-abroad scholarships each year for high school students in central Pennsylvania, and focuses on restoring and expanding public parks and green spaces in the nation's cities.

 BACKGROUND: Raised in Atlanta, Michael Messner graduated from Georgia Tech in 1976 with a degree in civil engineering.
 He cofounded hedge fund Seminole Capital with Paul Shiverick in 1995.

-EDUCATION & YOUTH: A hallmark program of the Speedwell Foundation are its Speedwell AFS Study Abroad Scholarships "offered annually to up to 30 high school and gap year students from 19 counties in central Pennsylvania and 6 counties in coastal South Carolina."
+EDUCATION & YOUTH: A hallmark program of the Speedwell Foundation are its Speedwell AFS Study Abroad Scholarships.
 The scholarships and study abroad program are administered by AFS-USA.
-Per the foundation's website, "since starting with one scholarship to Iceland in 2007 for a student from Warwick High School in Lititz, Pennsylvania, 108 students have gone abroad on Speedwell AFS Study Abroad Scholarships, including 30 scholars in 2014."
+Per the foundation's website, "since starting with one scholarship to Iceland in 2007 for a student from Warwick High School in Lititz, Pennsylvania, 183 students have gone abroad on Speedwell AFS Study Aboad Scholarships, including 20 scholars in 2017."

-OTHER: The couple's Speedwell Foundation's grantmaking has also supported arts and culture organizations like Charleston Symphony Orchestra, Gibbes Museum of Art, Smithsonian National Zo, and Paramount Theatre in Austin, Texas.
+OTHER: The Speedwell Foundation's grantmaking has also supported arts and culture organizations like Charleston Symphony Orchestra, Gibbes Museum of Art, Smithsonian National Zoo, and Paramount Theatre in Austin, Texas.

-LOOKING FORWARD: Expect the couple's laser focus on education and civic space to continue.
+LOOKING FORWARD: Expect the couple's tight focus on education and civic space to continue.